FAQs

 HOW LONG DOES IT TAKE TO GET A DIVORCE?

-The quickest way to be divorced is to resolve any and all issues between you and your spouse and to execute any and all of the required paperwork before a case is ever even filed – what is referred to an “uncontested divorce.”
-Once the documents required in an “uncontested divorce” are filed, the State of Alabama, pursuant to § 30-2-8.1 of the Alabama Code, imposes a 30-day waiting period before the Court can enter the Final Judgment and Decree of Divorce.
+The quickest way to be divorced is to resolve any issues between you and your spouse and execute all of the required paperwork before a case is even filed – what is referred to as an “uncontested divorce.”
+Once the documents needed for an “uncontested divorce” are filed, according to § 30-2-8.1 of the Alabama Code, the State of Alabama imposes a 30-day waiting period before the Court can enter the Final Judgment and Decree of Divorce.
 In other words, a divorce may be entered in as few as 30 days.
 At Vickers and White, we will prepare and file all the requisite documents with the Court for a flat fee.
-Feel free to contact us regarding a free consultation or to inquire as to the fee involved.
+Feel free to contact us for a free consultation or to inquire about the cost.

-For “contested divorces” (meaning they are not formally settled prior to being filed), the timeframe will be significantly longer, and an exact end date cannot be calculated with specificity.
+For “contested divorces” (meaning they are not formally settled before being filed), the timeframe will be significantly longer, and an exact end date cannot be calculated with specificity.
 Factors that impact how long these “contested divorces” take to resolve include the county in which the case is filed, the actions taken by you and by your attorney, the actions taken by your spouse and by his or her attorney, whether a Guardian ad Litem and/or other experts are involved in the case, and how your assigned judge handles his or her particular docket.
-Not only do contested divorces last longer, but they can also be very expensive due to the amount of time and paperwork that is involved.
-At Vickers and White, we will work both with you and your spouse’s attorney to achieve the best and most expedient resolution of your case, whether this involves negotiating with opposing counsel in order to avoid the necessity of going to trial or trying your case before a judge.
+Not only do contested divorces last longer, but they can also be costly due to the amount of time and paperwork involved.
+At Vickers and White, we will work with you and your spouse’s attorney to achieve the best and most expedient resolution of your case, whether this involves negotiating with opposing counsel to avoid the necessity of going to trial or trying your case before a judge.

 DO I HAVE TO LIVE IN ALABAMA TO FILE FOR DIVORCE HERE?

-When the defendant is a not a resident of Alabama, the other party to the marriage must have been a bona fide resident of the State of Alabama for at least six months prior to any divorce complaint being filed.
+When the defendant is not a resident of Alabama, the other party to the marriage must have been a bona fide resident of the State of Alabama for at least six months before any divorce complaint is filed.

 WHAT ARE THE GROUNDS FOR DIVORCE IN ALABAMA?